cognitedata/cognite-sdk-js/CONTRIBUTING.md

 yarn build
 ```

-Then go to `packages/core` (or whatever package you are packporting to), and run:
+Then go to `packages/core` (or whatever package you are backporting to), and run:
 ```bash
 npm version patch -m "backport fix to %s for reasons" npm publish